Glossary

 H

-Second stage of study in degree programmes with conventional degrees (Diplom, M.A., State Examination), which requires the successful completion of the basic study programme and in which selected subject areas (specialisations, fields of study, etc.) are usually studied in greater depth.
-Depending on the degree programme, the main course of study is usually completed with a university or state examination.
+The second stage of study in degree programmes leading to traditional qualifications (Diplom, M.A., State Examination), which requires the successful completion of the foundation stage and in which students usually study selected subject areas (specialisms, fields of study, etc.) in greater depth.
+Depending on the degree programme, the main stage of study is usually concluded with a university or state examination.

 HiWis

-Colloquial abbreviation for graduate research assistants and student assistants.
-HiWis must have successfully completed a university degree programme.
-They perform supporting tasks in research and teaching for less than half of their regular working hours.
-As a rule, S. H. must have completed three semesters of a degree programme and be enrolled at a university.
-They perform supporting activities in research, teaching, administration and library services.
+Colloquial abbreviation for academic assistants with a degree and student assistants.
+Academic assistants must have successfully completed a university degree in a subject.
+They carry out support tasks in research and teaching for less than half of the standard working hours.
+Student assistants (S. H.) must generally have completed three semesters of a degree programme and be enrolled at a university.
+They carry out support tasks in research, teaching, administration and library services.

-The abbreviation comes from the language used by the German Wehrmacht during the Second World War (especially during the war against the Soviet Union) and its use is therefore not unproblematic.
-The term "Hiwis" ("Hilfswillige") was used to describe collaborators from the occupied countries who initially provided unarmed auxiliary services for the German occupying power, but were later increasingly integrated into the armed repressive apparatus, including active participation in the extermination of Jews and other unpopular opponents of the Nazi regime.
+The abbreviation originates from the terminology used by the German Wehrmacht during the Second World War (particularly during the war against the Soviet Union) and its use is therefore not without controversy.
+At that time, the term ‘Hiwis’ (‘Hilfswillige’) was used to describe collaborators from the occupied countries who initially performed unarmed auxiliary duties for the German occupying forces, but who, as the war progressed, were increasingly integrated into the armed apparatus of oppression, eventually participating actively in the extermination of Jews and other unwelcome opponents of the Nazi regime.

 University Council

-A body of the university consisting of seven members who may not belong to the respective university.
-The H. advises the Presidential Board and University Senate and is involved in the selection of the President, among other things.
+A university body comprising seven members, none of whom may be affiliated with the university in question.
+The University Council advises the Presidential Board and the University Senate and is involved, amongst other things, in the selection of the President.

-The number of semesters a student is enrolled at a university (including semesters on leave).
+Semesters during which a student is enrolled at a university (including leave of absence semesters).

 I